Learning Path 7 - Lab 1 - Exercise 10 - Create workbooks

 5. Type # My workbook in a new line on top of ## New workbook.

-6. Select Done Editing on the bottom menu, for the Editing text item: text - 2.
+6. Select Done Editing on the bottom of this section, Editing text item: text - 2.
 Notice that your header increased size and name changed.

 7. Select Edit below the only visible barchart graph.